yuzomatoba/soccer-teams/README.md

-# :ball: Soccer Team Project ! :ball:
+# ⚽: Soccer Team Project ! ⚽:

 The Socccer Team Project target was focused on developing an API to the Front-end, which the score and the games were sent to the requester.
 Besides, additional games could be added if the user and the token were validated.